 7. Cater a monthly lunch.

 Have lunch brought in, or hire a food truck.
 This time allows employees to eat with other coworkers.
 Take a few minutes to let everyone know how much the company values its contributions.
-This can be a great opportunity to acknowledge others for their efforts.
+This can be a great opportunity to acknowledge others for their efforts and showcase ways to show appreciation to employees.
 It can also serve to celebrate the birthdays of employees during that month, work anniversaries, or all of the above and more.
 Don’t forget your remote employees on these special occasions.
 Give them an extra hour for lunch, or ship them some gift cards.
 They put in those zoom hours like a champ, and they deserve the same kudos.
 We all remember how hard life was during the pandemic. remote workers are just as valuable as those ones using the parking spots.

 8. Provide development training.